danielabar/retro-pulse/README.md

 This Slack app, built with Rails 7, is designed to streamline the [agile retrospective](https://www.scrum.org/resources/what-is-a-sprint-retrospective) process with Slack slash commands.
 While traditional retrospectives are often scheduled at the end of a sprint, shape up cycle, or project, Retro Pulse recognizes the need for a more fluid feedback mechanism.
 With Retro Pulse, team members can easily submit feedback as it arises during project development, ensuring that valuable insights are captured and not lost in the shuffle.

-**NOTE:** Retro Pulse is tailored for simplicity.
-This app is designed for individual teams to integrate into their workspace, with the intention that the underlying Rails app is kept secure behind a VPN or other access controls (i.e. not publicly accessible).
-The initial focus is on delivering a straightforward solution, so a full SAAS/multi-tenant architecture is not part of the initial release.
+**NOTE:** This project is primarily for educational purposes, to learn how to integrate the Slack API with Rails including slash commands and handling modal forms.
+To use in production would also require user auth, possibly with devise, which is not covered in this release.

 ## Setup